 An HMRC-sponsored forum which was established in 1969 to exchange views on and discuss proposed changes to customs procedures and documentation relating to the entry and clearance of goods.
-It gives the opportunity for HM Revenue and Customs (HMRC) to consider representations from over 20 member organisations on a face-to-face basis.
+It gives the opportunity for HM Revenue and Customs (HMRC) to consider representations from more than 20 member organisations face-to-face.
 This committee is the main forum for the department to consult trade on imports and exports.